 2000 square feet x the $ per square foot = the total cost of your new home

 Presto!
 You have an cost estimate, right?
 Well, not necessarily.
 This figure could be way off the mark.
-This standard price-per-square-foot method, unfortunately, is often so inaccurate that it has set initial conditions for custom home projects that appear to go ridiculously out of budget.
-You have heard the stories!
-In many cases, they have not "gone out of budget".
-The estimates were simply inaccurate from the beginning.
+This standard price-per-square-foot method, unfortunately, is often so inaccurate that it sets unreal cost expectations for a custom home project.
+You have probably heard the “over budget” horror stories!
+In many cases, these problems arose due to the inaccurate initial cost estimation.

 How Our Cost Estimate Works

 The Cost Estimate Worksheet identifies several design elements and land conditions, independent of the heated square footage size, that increases the cost of the home.
 Calculating an estimate without taking these less obvious costs into account results in inaccurate numbers and grief later on.

 - A home with a small cover over the entry will cost less than the same home with a wrap around porch, because of the extra labor and materials needed for the porch.

 - A home with a flat roof will cost less than the same home with a pitched roof because of the additional materials and complexity of a pitched roof.

-Our worksheet pinpoints items in your design ideas and building site that cost more and gives a "factor" to those items.
-We then calculate an "adjusted square footage" that, when multiplied times a basic custom home dollar amount, will result in a much more accurate estimate.
+Our worksheet pinpoints items in your design concepts and building site that cost more and gives a "factor" to those items.

 Ultimately, the final cost of your home depends on the cost of all labor, materials and fees that you pay to get it built.
 These costs will depend on the location of your home, the time of year you are building, who builds it, how busy the building climate is, the specifics of your building site, the complexity of your design and more.
 It's a complex problem, but the cost worksheet goes a long way to getting a more accurate estimate.